Real estate signs are designed to capture attention.

-#2 Keller Williams Luxury
+2. Keller Williams Luxury

 Eye-Catching and High Class

 The most unique features about the yard sign for KW Luxury International sign is Golden, eye-catching lettering made possible by its digital/screen hybrid printing process.
 Equally, and perhaps arguably more notable, is the clear coat application.

 It's an impressive use of negative space while combining potentially three separate logos and Associate contact information that doesn't look too crowded, busy, or hard to read.
 There is no additional fluff on this sign and that leads to the potential buyer having no confusion about what information is most important.

 3. North Group

 Balanced and Minimal

 As the face of this luxury brand she still gets the facial recognition without overpowering the information that matters the most.
 The overall sign design represents how and why the graphics don't need to be bigger.
 Smaller graphics, with the use of balanced negative space, draws your eyes to where you want them to go.
 Without thinking about it.

 Simple design relies on the integrity of the brand.
 Not vice versa.
 Your brand (what other people say of you) is represented through your logo.
 In other words, when people see your logo, they think of your brand.

-#4 Live Love Homes
+4. Live Love Homes

 Simple and Creative

 Live Love Homes stands out from the crowd in a big way by cutting through the noise of traditional yard signs, accomplishing multiple goals at once.

 This is strong thinking outside the box and I would be surprised if it didn't have a positive impact on their business and connectivity.
 Kudos to the Ben Kinney Team on developing the now synonymous hand-holding-phone image to “text-to-lead”.

-#5 Century 21
+5. Century 21